kitty5209/SikuliX-IDE/README.md

 including a current version of SikuliX-API (https://github.com/RaiMan/SikuliX-API).

 **Roadmap**
- - **2013 May 22:** release of SikuliX-IDE 1.0
+ - **2013 May 22:** release of Sikuli IDE 1.0.0
   - there will be packages for Windows, Mac and Linux both 32- and 64-Bit
   - more information: [start here ...](http://www.sikuli.org/download.html)
   - there will be service updates, if necessary (Help menu -> check for updates or Prefs: autoupdate)
 <br />
 <br />
- - **2013 June 15:** open a developement branch for SikuliX-IDE 1.1
+ - **2013 June 15:** open a developement branch for Sikuli IDE 1.1
   - better support for images and usage of Sikuli features
   - implement more standard IDE features
   - support JRuby as scripting language
 <br />
 <br />
- - **2013 October 31:** release of SikuliX-IDE 1.1
+ - **2013 October 31:** release of Sikuli IDE 1.1
   - merge branch develop into branch master
-  - open a developement branch for SikuliX-IDE 1.2
+  - open a developement branch for Sikuli IDE 1.2
   - more scripting languages
   - new features tbd.
 <br />